 The Compensation Committee consists of directors Currin (Chairwoman), Burke and Austin.
-The Compensation Committee held three meetings in 2016.
-Each member of the Compensation Committee meets the independence requirements under the NASDAQ listing standards and Section 162(m) of the Internal Revenue Code.
-The charter for the Compensation Committee is published on our website at www.lincolnedu.com.
+The Compensation Committee held two meetings in 2017.
+Each member of the Compensation Committee meets the independence requirements under the NASDAQ listing standards.
+The charter for the Compensation Committee is published on our website at www.lincolntech.edu.
 The Compensation Committee has the authority to develop and maintain a compensation policy and strategy that creates a direct relationship between pay levels and corporate performance and returns to shareholders; recommend compensation, special benefits, perquisites, and incidental benefits to our board for approval; review and approve annual corporate and personal goals and objectives to serve as the basis for the chief executive officer's compensation, evaluate the chief executive officer's performance in light of the goals and, based on such evaluation, determine the chief executive officer's compensation; determine the annual total compensation for our named executive officers; with respect to our equity-based compensation plans, approve the grants of stock options and other equity-based incentives as permitted under our compensation plans; review and recommend compensation for non-employee directors to our board; and review and recommend employment agreements, severance arrangements and change in control plans that provide for benefits upon a change in control, or other provisions for our executive officers and directors, to our board.
 The Compensation Committee may retain compensation consultants having special competence to assist it in evaluating director and executive compensation and may also retain counsel, accountants or other advisors, in its sole discretion.
-The Compensation Committee did not retain a compensation consultant in 2016.
-The Compensation Committee also has the power to delegate its authority and duties to subcommittees or individual members of the committee, a
+In 2017, management of the Company retained Willis-Towers-Watson as its independent consultant to conduct a limited scope competitive compensation assessment for executive-level roles of twenty inscope positions.
+The consultant was asked to provide benchmarking of the Company's compensation levels of such positions as compared to its peers.
+The results of the assessment were presented to management and to the Compensation Committee for consideration and possible action.
+The Compensation Committee also has the power to delegate its authority and duties to subcommittees or individual members of the committee, as it deems appropriate in accordance with applicable laws and regulations.